4nuragk/twitter-streaming/README.md

 ## Follow these steps to setup your system (Linux Platfrom only)

+* First of all, head on to https://developer.twitter.com/en/apply and apply for developer account.
+* copy all the credentials and save it in a file.
+* Credentials include:
+	1. consumer_key
+	2. consumer_secret
+	3. access_token
+	4. access_token_secret

 **Java Installation is mandatory.
 Check installation by:**

 * jps